Trial begins for former Baltimore Police detective accused of helping to plant evidence, conducting illegal searches

 In one of the cases, prosecutors say Gladstone, Vignola and Hankard went to a motel to arrest a man they thought was a cocaine dealer.
 When Hankard and Vignola arrested the man, identified as D.B. in court documents, they didn’t find any drugs in his pickup truck.

-Gladstone searched D.B.’s motel room without a search warrant where he found a large amount of cocaine, according to court filings.
-When Vignola and Hankard told him there weren’t any drugs in the truck, Gladstone asked if should plant some of the cocaine from the room in the truck to justify the arrest and search, according to court records.
+Gladstone searched D.B.’s motel room without a search warrant and found a large amount of cocaine, according to court filings.
+When Vignola and Hankard told him there weren’t any drugs in the truck, Gladstone asked if he should plant some of the cocaine from the room in the truck to justify the arrest and search, according to court records.

 Prosecutors say Hankard later applied for a search warrant for D.B.’s room without disclosing Gladstone already searched it.